 Meet like-minded people

 Visit our nursery on a Friday morning and you’ll meet other like-minded people in our community.
 The nursery has become an important networking place for a wide range of people - volunteers, landowners, new residents, overseas travellers – all interested in the environment.
 Our Friday morning pot-luck morning teas are legendary!
 Be a part of the friendly team - ‘bring a plate’ and enjoy a cuppa.
-We are family friendly and pet friendly too.
+We are family friendly.
+Enjoy the Southland Community Nursery Recipe Book - packed with recipes donated by our volunteers!

 How to find us